cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-community-standards.md

 > The hard part is to come out of that box and convince the world with a
 > powerful and mature tool ecosystem that it is worth standardizing against.

-I totally agree with everything Nico said here, and I consider him a total authority on the matter given his experience in community-facing work in developing and evangelizing the OBO Foundry [Principles](https://obofoundry.org/principles/fp-000-summary.html) and [Dashboard](https://dashboard.obofoundry.org/dashboard/index.html), [Ontology Development Kit (ODK)](https://incatools.github.io/ontology-development-kit/),
+I totally agree with everything Nico said here.
+I consider him an authority given his experience and success in the development and evangelization the OBO Foundry [Principles](https://obofoundry.org/principles/fp-000-summary.html) and [Dashboard](https://dashboard.obofoundry.org/dashboard/index.html), [Ontology Development Kit (ODK)](https://incatools.github.io/ontology-development-kit/),